robeatoz/prometheus-plugin/README.md

 Currently only metrics from the [Metrics-plugin](https://github.com/jenkinsci/metrics-plugin) and summary of build duration of jobs and pipeline stages

+## Grafana dashboard
+The [Grafana Dashboard](https://grafana.com/grafana/dashboards/9524) provides some visualizations for the given metrics.

 ## Environment variables

 `PROMETHEUS_NAMESPACE` Prefix of metric (Default: `default`).